oss-generic/process/codingStandards/CodingStandard-Java.md

 **9. Avoid unnecessary use of `this` with fields.**

-Java allows referring of any member of the current object from within an instance method or a constructor by using `this`.
+Java provides a reference to any member of the current object from within an instance method or a constructor by using `this`.

 Use the `this` keyword only when a field is shadowed by a method or constructor parameter.